evtaylor/functional-lit-element/README.md

 The `useContext` hook allows for variables to be shared with child functional lit elements in the DOM tree without needing to explicitly pass the properties all the way down.
 This hook consists of 3 related functions:
 - `createContext` Creates a new context
   - Exported in the `functional-lit-element` module
-- `provideContext` Makes a context available to other child Functional Lit Elements
+- `provideContext` Makes a context available to other child Functional LitElements
   - Provided in the `hooks` argument of your render function
 - `useContext` Consumes and makes available a context that has been provided by some parent component
   - Provided in the `hooks` argument of your render function